Read This First

 Prompt 5: How might we identify when we have become susceptible to “resulting”?

-The section turns on Echo Chambers and Confirmation Bias.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Echo Chambers and Confirmation Bias in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-By this point in the page, the earlier responses have already put resulting in motion.
-This final prompt gathers that pressure around resulting, so the page closes with a more disciplined view rather than a disconnected last answer.
+The earlier sections should already have put resulting in motion.
+The last prompt gathers that pressure around resulting, so the page closes with a more disciplined view rather than a disconnected answer.

 You might find yourself focusing excessively on the latest outcomes rather than the overall trends or the quality of the decisions leading up to those outcomes.